thewca/wca-regulations/wca-regulations.md

         - A3b1) When the judge believes the competitor is ready, the judge asks "READY?".
 The competitor must be ready to start the attempt within one minute from the moment they are asked, or else the competitor forfeits the attempt (DNS), at the discretion of the judge.
         - A3b2) The competitor starts the attempt by confirming that they are ready, and the judge uncovers the puzzle and starts timing the inspection.
     - A3c) The competitor may pick up the puzzle during inspection.
-        - A3c1) The competitor must not apply moves nor intentional alignments (see [Regulation A3c2](regulations:regulation:A3c2)) during inspection.
+        - A3c1) The competitor must not apply moves nor intentional changes in alignment (see [Regulation A3c2](regulations:regulation:A3c2)) during inspection.
 Penalty: disqualification of the attempt (DNF).
-        - A3c2) If the parts of the puzzle are not fully aligned when the cover is removed, then the competitor may align the faces, as long as misalignments stay within the limits of [Regulation 10f](regulations:regulation:10f).
+        - A3c2) Exception: If the parts of the puzzle are not fully aligned when the cover is removed, then the competitor may align the faces, as long as misalignments stay within the limits of [Regulation 10f](regulations:regulation:10f).
         - A3c3) The competitor may reset the timer before the start of the solve.
         - A3c4) For Square-1, if the use of a thin object inside the puzzle has been enforced by the organization team (see [Regulation A2b1](regulations:regulation:A2b1)), the competitor may remove the object from the puzzle during inspection.
     - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation.
 Penalty for placing it outside the mat: time penalty (+2 seconds).